mosra/magnum-website/content/index.rst

             :figclass: m-fullwidth m-warning
             :alt: Core features

-        .. block-primary:: Beauty of *simplicity*
+        .. block-success:: Beauty of *simplicity*

-            Among Magnum essentials is a UTF-8-aware OS, filesystem and console abstraction, a versatile vector math library and a slim C++11 wrapper of OpenGL / WebGL family of APIs.
+            Among Magnum essentials is a UTF-8-aware OS, filesystem and console abstraction, a versatile vector math library and a slim C++11 wrapper of Vulkan and OpenGL API families.
 Build on top of that or opt-in for more.

-            .. button-primary:: {filename}/features.rst
+            .. button-success:: {filename}/features.rst
                 :class: m-fullwidth

                 See all core features